nkh/ftl/config/ftl/man/ftl.md

 ## Filtering

-*ftl* can filter the entries in many ways to list only those you want to see.
+*ftl* can filter the entries in many ways, even using external filters you define, to list only the entries you want to see.

 See "## Filtering" in commands.